shubham184/shubham184.github.io/_projects/(Analytics) snowflake-project.md

 As the lead data engineer on this project, my primary responsibilities included:

-1. Data Warehouse Design: I architected the overall structure of our Snowflake data warehouse, including the design of database schemas, tables, and views to optimize for our specific analytical needs.
+1. Data Warehouse Design: I architected the overall structure of our **Snowflake data warehouse**, including the design of **database schemas**, tables, and views to optimize for our specific analytical needs.
 2. ETL/ELT Pipeline Development: I developed robust ETL (Extract, Transform, Load) and ELT (Extract, Load, Transform) pipelines to ingest data from various sources into Snowflake, ensuring data quality and consistency throughout the process.
 3. Performance Optimization: I implemented performance tuning strategies, including proper clustering keys, materialized views, and query optimization techniques to enhance query performance and reduce costs.
 4. Security Implementation: I designed and implemented a comprehensive security model, including role-based access control (RBAC) and column-level security to ensure data protection and compliance with regulatory requirements.